Technical Governance

 Context-Aware Development

-With comprehensive documentation in place, AI tools can:
+With comprehensive documentation and ADRs in place, AI tools can:

 - Understand Intent — By reading